aleshaleksey/fansys23/06-abilities.md

 - Each type of local magic also covers some global spells.
 As long a character has "Spellcasting: Global I" and the requisite level of local spellcasting of the type, they can cast global spells of that type and level.
 - In order to get the next level of a type of local magic, a character must have the previous one.
 So if a character wishes to learn "Spellcasting: Nature III", they must have "Spellcasting: Nature II", which requires having "Spellcasting: Nature I".
 - A spellcaster can never channel more than 1/3 of their MP dice total into a single "local" spell.
+- A spellcaster can never cast a spell with a minimum local (or local equivalent) MP dice cost higher than half of their level rounded up.
+So a level 13 character cannot cast a spell with a minimum MP dice cost of 8, 9, or 10.
+- Spells with a minimum local casting cost of more than 7 MP dice exist.
+A character can learn and cast these spells, if:
+  - They have Spellcasting: Local VII of the appropriate category (eg Spellcasting: Local (Elemental: Fire) for "[Realm of Flame](08-spell-list.md#realm-of-flame)").
+  - Their [character level / 2] (rounded up) is equal to, or higher than, the minimum MP dice cost of the spell.
+So for "Realm of Flame" (cost 10), the minimum level is 19.
+For "[Greater Domain](08-spell-list.md#greater-domain)" (cost 8), the minimum level is 15.
+See the "Minimum levels for higher level spells" table below.
+  - A character must know at least one spell of the previous MP dice cost level.
+So to learn "Greater Domain" (cost 8), a character must know at least one spell of a minimum MP dice cost of 7.
+  - Spells of minimum dice cost of 8-10 are generally learned with the "[High Arcana](#high-arcana)" ability.

 **Local Spellcasting table**: